Loan platform operator LendingClub's shares soar in debut

-Shares of LendingClub Corp (LC.N), the world's biggest online marketplace connecting borrowers and lenders, soared in their debut as investors bet on the potential of online platforms to take on the risky lending that banks increasingly want to avoid.
+Shares of LendingClub Corp, the world's biggest online marketplace connecting borrowers and lenders, soared in their debut as investors bet on the potential of online platforms to take on the risky lending that banks increasingly want to avoid.

-LendingClub's shares rose as much as 67 percent to $25.44 on the New York Stock Exchange on Thursday, valuing the San Francisco-based company at more than $9 billion.
+LendingClub's shares rose as much as 67 percent to $25.44 (16.2 pounds) on the New York Stock Exchange on Thursday, valuing the San Francisco-based company at more than $9 billion.

-Investors see LendingClub as a technology company more than consumer finance company, and this is reflected in its high valuation, Equities.com research director Francis Gaskins said.

-Traditional banks have been hurt by the high underwriting and servicing costs of lending to small businesses, creating an opportunity for companies such as LendingClub and OnDeck Capital, which is expected to make its market debut next week.
+Traditional banks have been hurt by the high underwriting and servicing costs of making loans to small businesses, creating an opportunity for companies such as LendingClub and OnDeck Capital, which is expected to make its market debut next week.

 LendingClub charges a fee to match borrowers, including students and real estate investors, with institutional and retail investors and takes no credit risk.

-The company is headed by Renaud Laplanche, a former head of product management for Oracle Corp (ORCL.N).
-Former U.S. Treasury Secretary Larry Summers and former Morgan Stanley (MS.N) CEO John Mack are on its board.
+The company is headed by Renaud Laplanche, a former head of product management for Oracle Corp.
+Former U.S. Treasury Secretary Larry Summers and former Morgan Stanley CEO John Mack are on its board.

-The company's stock was the most heavily traded on the NYSE, with 13.7 million shares changing hands by early afternoon.
+The company's stock was the most heavily traded on the NYSE, with more than 13 million shares changing hands by midday.

+The initial public offering raised $870 million after being priced at $15 per share, above the expected range of $12-$14.

 "It underlines a big demand not only for financial technology but also for consumer finance," said Joseph Schusterm, founder of IPO research firm IPOX Schuster LLC.